turingschool/curriculum/tutorials/javascript/coffeescript.markdown

     hello "Jane"    # prints "Hello, Jane!"

-However, when we call a functions without any parameters, we must still supply the parentheses.
+However, when we call a function without any parameters, we must still supply the parentheses.

     hello()         # The parentheses are required